godlikepanos/anki-3d-engine/README.md

 On Windows just find the `Sponza.exe` and execute it.
 It's preferable to run the samples from a terminal because that prints some information, including possible errors.

-4 Contributing
+5 Contributing
 ==============

 There are no special rules if you want to contribute.
-Just create a PR.
-But before you do that, carefully read the [code style guide](Docs/CodeStyle.md).
+If it's something small just create a PR.
+If it's something big contact the lead mentainer first and before you start writing any code because we can't accept any change upstream.
+Also, carefully read the
+[code style guide](Docs/CodeStyle.md).